20049510/Contact-Book/README.md

 4.**Open the project in a browser**

   Open the index.html file in your preferred web browser.

-5.**Usage**
+## Usage

 - Add a Contact